joshbegley/nyt-latest/previous.md

 `(No description)`\
 https://www.nytimes.com/video/embedded/world/europe/100000011065650/31vid-fnideq-13067.html

-**Trump’s Announcement of Gaza Deal Raises Many Unanswered Questions**\
+**Trump’s Gaza Deal Raises Concerns About Israel and Hamas’s Eagerness to Fulfill It**\
-`Hamas and Israel have long objected to conditions in the Board of Peace’s deal, raising concerns about their eagerness to carry out its clauses.`\
+`The Israeli government has not issued an official statement.
+Hamas has underlined that Israel must make concessions before disarmament can proceed.`\
 https://www.nytimes.com/2026/07/31/world/middleeast/trump-gaza-hamas-deal-disarm.html

 **Iran War Drives Oil Profits to Highest Levels in Years**\